mannyray/mannyray.github.io/website_build/_posts/2021-08-15-controlling-dslr-using-android-app-raspberry-pi-and-gphoto2.md

 Now the skeptical reader might ask: "Why do you need an Android app to send a single command to start executing a time-lapse or even a single photograph?
 Why not modify `server.py` and run the code straight on the Raspberry Pi?"

 It is true.
-In such cases the phone is uncessary.
+In such cases the phone is unnecessary.
 I could just run `gphoto2 --shell` in the terminal.
 However, for applications where you need more advance features, the Android phone is very versatile.
 In this [post](https://szonov.com/programming/2021/03/28/prototype/) I describe such an advanced application that builds on top of the logic introduced here by using the phone's camera and a Tensorflow model.
 This post is supposed to provide starting code and general introduction to combining the phone, camera and Raspberry Pi together.
 Happy hacking!